abtruong/budgetWebApp/README.md

 2) _**Input Storage**_ - The user's input for both the subject and cost fields will be saved into the JavaScript model.
 The model will store this information during the session to output to the webpage after being invoked by both the controller and the view files.

 3) _**Input Calculation**_ - All cost input field values will be added together.
 The summed value will be compared to the user's budget input.
+The inputs are all treated as floating point values to properly follow the format of USD currency.

 4) _**Outputting to Webpage**_ - Once the user has clicked the "Generate" button, the total calculation will be displayed to the user underneath the table where the user can input information.
 Depending on whether the budget was met, excess, or matched, it will prompt the user the state of their budgeting.